Pippolo84/golab2019-talk/README.md

-# golab2019-talk
+# An Insight Into Go Garbage Collection

-An Insight Into Go Garbage Collection - GoLab 2019
+Slides for my talk "An Insight Into Go Garbage Collection" @ GoLab 2019